Ask Us: What's behind Salisbury-Rowan Utilities letter? - Salisbury Post

 Bell Tower Green’s grass will brown and go dormant as temperatures drop, but city staff and the park’s proprietors say it should rebound in the spring just fine.

 The large, green lawn in the park is a type of Bermuda grass that sits on top of Stalite PermaTill, a grayish mixture of organic matter and sand.
-Jason Walser, who was Vice President of the nonprofit that developed the park, said the root system has established itself well.
+Jason Walser, who was vice president of the nonprofit that developed the park, said the root system has established itself well.

 “We feel very good about the grass being in excellent shape in the spring when it comes back to life with warmer weather,” Falser said.
 “Despite not having much water, the grass has really performed well, and it is not ‘dying.’
 Just going dormant as expected.